Cleyans/Cleyans/README.md

 <h2 align="left">Finish project :</h2>

-- **Libft** A library with useful fonctions that would help me for my next project.
+- <link href=https://github.com/Cleyans/TroncCommun>**Libft** A library with useful fonctions that would help me for my next project./>
 - **Printf** A recreated printf (Didn't do as mush as the normal one).
 - **Get_next_line** A fonction that is use to read line by line.
 - **Pipex** A program that does like the pipe shell command at a certain extent.